cs220s22/MinecraftServer-MMAN/README.md

 # MinecraftServer-MMAN
+How to run a docker Minecraft server:

 1.)
+In the terminal make sure you are in the MinecraftServer-MANN directory.

+2.)
 Run the command docker compose up